Skip to main content

 You will need to edit some basic options in the packet forwarder configuration to forward the packets to the address and port the helium_gateway service is listening to.

 Select the option Edit packet-forwarder config within the gateway-config interface.
 This option will open the global_conf.json file using the nano editor.
-Then, set the server_address to 127.0.0.1 and the server ports to 1680, as follows:
+Then, set the server_address to 127.0.0.1 and the serv_port_up and serv_port_down to 1680, as follows:

-Close the editor by pressing CTRL + X, press ENTER to save the file.
+Close the editor by pressing CTRL + X simultaneously, press ENTER to save the file.

 Restart the packet forwarder to apply the changes by selecting the option Restart packet-forwarder within the gateway-config interface.